University of Colorado Denver

 Areas of Interest: Urban Policy, Regulatory Policy & State and Local Education Policy.

 Teske is very active in real world public affairs issues in Colorado.
 He has advised the state’s Department of Regulatory Affairs on the regulation of professions.
-He was a member of the DPS’s School Improvement Grant committee from 2006-2008, was appointed by Governor Ritter to the state’s P20 System Transformation Committee from 2009-2011, and advised the Legacy Foundation’s 2011 development of guidelines for implementing SB 191 for teacher evaluation.
-He is currently a member of the Board for Great Education Colorado and is vice-chair of the Board of Get Smart Schools.
+He was a member of the DPS’s School Improvement Grant committee from 2006-2008, was appointed by Governor Ritter to the state’s P20 System Transformation Committee from 2009-2011, and was appointed by Governor Hickenlooper as Colorado at-large representative to the federally-funded Regional Education Laboratory for 2012-present.
+He is currently chair of the Board of the nonprofit Catapult School Leadership.

 Teske’s public policy research has centered on education policy, regulatory policy, urban policy, and economic development policy.
 He has written 8 books, 50 articles, and 20 book chapters on these topics.
-His most recent book, Pay for Performance Teacher Compensation: An Inside Story of Denver’s ProComp Plan (Harvard Education Press, 2007, with Phil Gonring and Brad Jupp) analyzes the entrepreneurial policy development of the nation’s leading market-based teacher pay plan.
+His most recent book (co-edited with Colin Provost in 2009) is President George W. Bush’s Influence over Bureaucracy and Policy –Extraordinary Times, Extraordinary Powers?
+A prior book Pay for Performance Teacher Compensation: An Inside Story of Denver’s ProComp Plan (Harvard Education Press, 2007, with Phil Gonring and Brad Jupp) analyzes the entrepreneurial policy development of the nation’s leading market-based teacher pay plan.
 His co-authored book, Choosing Schools (Princeton University Press, 2000, with Mark Schneider and Melissa Marschall), won the Aaron Wildavsky Award for best book from the American Policy Studies Organization.
-His most recent journal article, in Public Administration Review in 2007 (with Christine Martell), assesses the impacts of Colorado’s Taxpayer Bill of Rights.

 Regulation in the States.
 Brookings Institution Press.
 Paul Teske.
 2004.